joaobrunoah/site-casamento/README.md

 ## Environment Variables

-### Production API URL
+### Production API URL (frontend)

-For production builds, create a `.env.prod` file in the `client` directory with your production API URL:
+For production builds, create a `.env.production.local` file in the `client` directory with your production API URL (your Cloud Run service URL):

 ```
-REACT_APP_API_URL=https://us-central1-your-project-id.cloudfunctions.net
+REACT_APP_API_URL=https://your-cloud-run-service-url.run.app
 ```

 **Important:**
-- The `.env.prod` file is gitignored and should not be committed
+- The `.env.production.local` file is gitignored and should not be committed
-- Copy `.env.prod.example` to `.env.prod` and fill in your production API URL
-- During deployment, the deploy script automatically uses `.env.prod` for production builds
+- During deployment, the deploy script uses this for production builds
-- For local development, the frontend automatically points to `http://localhost:5001`
+- For local development, the frontend points to `http://localhost:8080` (Nest.js server)

+### Backend (Nest.js / Cloud Run)

+The server uses `server/.env.prod` for production (e.g. `ADMIN_USER`, `ADMIN_PASSWORD`).
+The deploy script reads these when deploying to Cloud Run.

 ## Troubleshooting